dr-leo/pandaSDMX/doc/usage.rst

 .. ipython:: python

-    ecb = Request('ECB')
+    from pandasdmx import Request # '*' would do as well ecb = Request('ECB')

 ``ecb`` is now configured so as to make requests to the European Central Bank.
 If you want to